 The Florida Transportation Hall of Fame Award was designed in 2003 for the CUTR Advisory Board to recognize individuals who have made significant contributions to Florida transportation.
 Recipients are nominated by the CUTR Advisory Board in the Spring of each year and are honored at the Awards event in the Fall that recognizes their significant transportation leadership, insight, and innovation throughout their distinguished careers.
 View previous Florida Transportation Hall of FameTMTM recipients.

 Educating students for careers in transportation is vital to enhancing the quality of life for our state and the nation.
 To assist in that education, and to help attract the best and brightest to careers in transportation, CUTR established the Georgia Brosch Memorial Transportation Scholarship, named in memory of the infant daughter of former CUTR Director Gary Brosch and his wife Barbara.

 Awarded to an outstanding student who will become a future public transportation professional with a goal to build strong public transportation systems via workforce development programs to prepare for tomorrow’s multimodal challenges and opportunities.
-The award includes $1,000 and financial support to attend the TRB Annual Meeting in Washington DC.
+The award concluded in 2020 with the end of the NCTR program.